alexwlchan/alexwlchan.net/src/_posts/2021/2021-10-06-readmes-for-open-science.md

 {%
-  slide_image
+  slide_image2
-  :deck => "ols_readme", :slide => 6,
+  filename="slide6.png"
-  :alt => "A slide with three grey file icons labelled 'README', 'README.txt' and 'README.md'.
+  alt="A slide with three grey file icons labelled 'README', 'README.txt' and 'README.md'.
 The slide is titled 'What is a README?'."
 %}

 Typically a README file is named something like `README`, `README.txt` or `README.md`.